-Coast Guard to raise Missouri tourist boat after deadly sinking
+Coast Guard begins to raise Missouri boat after deadly sinking

 Thirty-one people were aboard the Ride the Ducks boat last Thursday when a sudden, intense storm struck, with winds just shy of hurricane strength churning the lake’s waters.
 Less than half survived the accident and officials are looking into what the boat’s operators knew about the weather forecast before setting out.

-Among the dead were the boat’s driver and nine members of a single family.
+Among the dead were the boat’s driver and nine members of a single family from Indiana.
 Tia Coleman, one of only two members of that family aboard the boat to survive, said in a hospital bed interview with local media that the captain had told passengers there was no need to put on life jackets.

 The captain is among the survivors.
-He has not yet been interviewed by investigators from the National Transportation Safety Board, said Keith Holloway, a spokesman for the federal agency, although other Ride the Ducks staff have.
+He has not yet been interviewed by investigators from the NTSB, said Keith Holloway, a spokesman for the federal agency, although other Ride the Ducks staff have.

-A memorial service was held in Branson on Sunday for the victims.

 More than three dozen people have died in incidents involving duck boat vehicles in the United States over the past two decades, both on water and land.